 New emphasis on Diversity and Inclusion has employers scrambling

-LinkedIn research has shown a 58% increase in D&I roles over the last 5 years with 20% of these at a leadership level.
 The D&I hiring trend we see now can be divided into two streams.
-There are organisations that did not have a senior D&I leader in place that are scrambling to fill a new position.
+There are organizations that did not have a senior D&I leader in place that are scrambling to fill a new position.
 And then there are those that previously had a chief D&I leader in place but are now looking for a new perspective and approach to show greater progress.
 Either way, it’s a good time for D&I specialists to be looking for new and exciting job opportunities.

 The pandemic has caused a profound shake-up in how businesses operate, their workforces, the skills they need, and their approach to recruitment and hiring.
-And while organisations continue to evolve in response to the “new normal” and reimagine their future, recruiting and hiring remain a constant, top-of-mind concern for companies of all sizes and industries.
+And while organizations continue to evolve in response to the “new normal” and reimagine their future, recruiting and hiring remain a constant, top-of-mind concern for companies of all sizes and industries.
 It’s imperative that their approach to recruiting and hiring evolve as well.
 Organizations that leverage this opportunity to tap into a rich talent market will be better prepared for what is to come.